thesofakillers/literature-notes/ahrensHowTakeSmart2017.md

    - Add links when possible
    - Use index notes (notes that link sets of notes)

-## Chapter 5 - Writing is the only thing that matters:
+## 5 - Writing is the only thing that matters:

 - Pretend that if you don't write it down (in your own words), it doesn't count
   - this is in fact almost the matter of things because